Wegovy® for 50% less than retail price

 GLP-1s (glucagon-like peptide-1 receptor agonists) are medications used to treat type 2 diabetes and obesity.
 You’ve probably heard of them under brand names like Ozempic® and Wegovy® (semaglutide) or Monjouro and Zepbound (tirzepatide).
 But what’s the deal with compounded GLP-1s?

 Compounded GLP-1s contain the same active ingredients as brand-name drugs, but they haven’t been FDA-approved.
-While they tend to be far more affordable and easier to access than brand-name drugs, they aren’t subject to the same rigorous safety standards as FDA-approved medications.

 Below, we’ll dive into whether compounded GLP-1 medications are safe, the benefits of using them, and how to make sure you’re getting the real deal.